Policy 5127 - Graduation Ceremonies & Activities

 Students will be recognized for their achievement at high school graduation as:

-A student must be enrolled in a Lodi Unified School during their junior (11th grade) academic year in order to be eligible for Valedictorian status.
+A student must be enrolled in a Lodi Unified School at the start of their junior (11th grade) academic year in order to be eligible for valedictorian status.

 Legal References